 We understand the limitations of policy work, and we use it as an opportunity to educate our supporters, not only on our issues and the legislative process but also on the importance of centering the most marginalized people in our struggle for reproductive freedom.
 We strive to model this principle in our policy and advocacy priorities and goals.
 Policy work allows us to strengthen relationships and create tangible cross-movement collaborations to build an even stronger movement for reproductive freedom in Tennessee.

 Tennessee's legislative session generally runs between early January and early May each year.
 During that time, legislators, partners, national advocacy groups, and Tennessee residents suggest, draft, or encourage the legislature to take up certain actions or bills.
 These bills cover a full range of reproductive freedom issues including abortion, public benefits, sex work, immigration, criminal-legal systems reform, housing and many many more.
 Every year we sort through the introduced bills and create a watchlist.
 Using the reproductive justice framework as our guide, we strive to highlight bills that receive little attention from partners and allies and that can have a real impact on Tennesseans' reproductive freedom.
 We compile the watchlist after the filing deadline, generally in mid-February, and update it regularly throughout the session.
-For a more detailed report of introduced legislation impacting reproductive freedom from 2011-2020, read our Tennessee Over Ten report.

 2020 Legislative Session in Review